lacruzanthony/typescript/README.md

 # Typescript

 This repo will contain TypeScript definition & examples where you might see my skills around this tool!

 ## Type annotations

 Code we add to tell TypeScript what type of value a variable will refer to.

 ## Type inference

 TypeScript tries to figure out what type of value a variable refers to.

+## Type annotations vs Type inference

+We use `Type inference` *always*!
+Every time TypeScript it able to infer out type we should use it. `Type annotations` are use when:

+- We declare a variable on one line the initialize it later.
+- We want a variable to have type that can't be inferred.
+- A function returns the `any` type and we need to clarify the value.

 ## Types

 The types in TypeScript are classified in two groups:

 ### Primitive types

 - number
 - boolean
 - void